-A novel piezoelectric drive mechanism for small valves was developed.
-The fundamental aspect is the non-positive connection of the components.
-This requires an adjustment.
-An appropriate concept was derived from the transfer function of the system with the help of a sensitivity analysis.
-It considers the four boundary conditions resulting from the technical requirements by three variable elements.
+A new and innovative piezoelectric drive mechanism for small valves was developed.
+The key new aspect of the research is a design tolerant to manufacturing variations.
+This is achieved by the non-positive connection of the components and requires an adjustment to the four boundary conditions resulting from the required valve lifts.
+An appropriate concept was derived from the transfer function of the system using sensitivity analysis.
 An approach for the virtual analysis of the adjustment concept was presented.
-Beside a general proof of the concept the adjustment sensitivity and the required adjustment range were estimated.
+In addition to the proof of concept, the adjustment sensitivity and the required adjustment range were calculated.
 The deformations due to static and dynamic loads have been considered by a load-specific design using finite element analysis.
-The thermal strains resulting of self heating and ambient temperatures are compensated passively.
-This has to be validated as the next step.
-The valve concept is scalable and the drive mechanism can be used for other applications, e.g. pumps.
-The research shows that a thorough design overcomes challenges associated to miniaturization.
-Thereby even high precision systems are fabricable with conventional production technologies.
+The thermal strains resulting of self heating and ambient temperatures, are compensated passively.
+Verifying this will be the subject of future research on this topic.
+In conclusion, the valve concept is scalable and the drive mechanism can be used for other applications, e.g. pumps.
+The research shows that a well-thought-out design overcomes challenges associated with miniaturization, and thereby even high precision systems are achievable using conventional and already-available production technologies.